Alokkumar-8467/Docker/README.md

 WORKDIR : Sets the working directory for all following commands.
 Like changing into a directory: "cd...."

+CMD : The instruction that is to be executed when a Docker container starts.

+There can only "CMD" instruction in a Dockerfile.
 ```

 <img width="868" height="500" alt="image" src="https://github.com/user-attachments/assets/e80bedcf-6453-43cd-9645-8d1ce9eb6119" />